Holiday Foods to Help Maintain Weight

 Whole grain bread has a lower glycemic index, which means it is absorbed and digested more slowly, resulting in a lower rise in glucose and insulin.
 And that’s a good thing.
 This can help maintain weight.

-Sprouted bread is also an excellent alternative as it has been touted by many health experts as the best thing since sliced bread.
+Sprouted bread is also an excellent alternative as it has been touted by many health experts, including a number of our Ontario dietitians, as the best thing since sliced bread.
 Discover more about the many benefits of sprouted bread.

 Here’s a tip: When buying bread, the general rule of thumb is the darker the bread, the healthier.